ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Added options/features

-- The searchbox can be moved to the bottom or completely hidden.
-It can also have a fixed width or an automatic width to fit the menu width.
-- The applications info box can be aligned to the left, be hidden or replaced by traditional tooltips.
-- The size of the Favorites/Categories/Applications icons can be customized.
-- The amount of recent files can be customized.
+**Note:** Read the help file for this applet (Help item on this applet context menu) for detailed information about this applet keyboard navigation and other features.

-- The **Quit** buttons can be hidden all at once or individually.
+- All mayor elements of the menu can be hidden or placed anywhere on the menu.
-- The **Recent Files** category can be hidden.
-This is for people who want the **Recent Files** category hidden without disabling recent files globally.
 - Added Fuzzy search.
 Based on [Sane Menu](https://cinnamon-spices.linuxmint.com/applets/view/258s) applet by **nooulaif**.
 - Added a custom launchers box that can run any command/script/file and can be placed at the top/bottom of the menu or to the left/right of the searchbox.
 - Custom launchers icons can have a custom size and can be symbolic or full color.
 - Custom launchers can execute any command (as entered in a terminal) or a path to a file.
 If the file is an executable script, an attempt to execute it will be made.
 Otherwise, the file will be opened with the systems handler for that file type.
 - The **Quit buttons** can now be moved next the the custom launchers box and can have custom icons (ONLY when they are placed next to the custom launchers box).
+They also can be hidden all at once or individually.
+- The searchbox can have a fixed width or an automatic width to fit the menu width.
+- The applications info box can be hidden or replaced by traditional tooltips.
+Its text can also be aligned to the left.
+- The size of the Favorites/Categories/Applications icons can be customized.
+- The amount of recent files can be customized.
+- The **Recent Files** category can be hidden.
+This is for people who want the **Recent Files** category hidden without disabling recent files globally.
 - The **All Applications** category can be removed from the menu.
 - The **Favorites** can now be displayed as one more category.
 The **All Applications** category has to be hidden.
 - The placement of the categories box and the applications box can be swapped.